grimlucis/rpg-hack/08-tables/03-mutations.md

 383  | Cross Eyed.
 Point away from your nose.
 384  | Evil Eye.
 Blue and watery.
 Once per day, a target you stare at must Save or age 1d10 years.
 385  | Sorcerer Hair.
 Long and wild.
 Reacts to your emotions.
 Dramatic and flashy.
 386  | Shingles.
-You are covered in thick grey sheets of sandpaper. +2 HP and Constitution, -2 Dex.
+You are covered in thick grey sheets of sandpaper. +2 HP and Strength, -2 Dex.
 387  | Strange Voice.
 Slowly rises and falls like you're doing scales.
 388  | Insubstantial Flesh.
 In sunlight, appear as a rotting corpse.
 No effect on stats.
 389  | Eldritch Marks.
 Jet black eyeliner.